priyanshuphenomenal007/ASUS-TUF-A15-Failure-Analysis/README.md

 ---
 ## Access Note
-External video evidence (if provided) is hosted on Google Drive with "view-only" access.
+External video evidence  is hosted on Google Drive with "view-only" access.
 Links are provided solely for reproducibility and research context.
 Do not redistribute outside this repository without attribution.